Hide Advanced Options

 Shows the interconnectedness of the markets.
 The role of the Central bank and monetary policy is included in this context.
 Students develop an understanding of: (i) the determination of interest rates; (ii) financial instruments, markets and institutions; (iii) the impact of monetary policy on institutions; and (iv) how financial innovations create markets.

-Restricted to Sophomore Wall Street Fellows (FPAF).
+Restricted to Sophomore Finance Fellows (FPAF).

 BMGT343